 The IT University will try to offer accommodation to all inbound exchange students.
 Further, we may be able to give residence places to some full degree students during their first semester of studies on a 'first come - first served' basis.
 However, we call your attention that there is no guarantee for places in student residences.
 Exchange students apply for housing along with the application for exchange, and full degree students apply within the following deadlines:

 All affiliated student residences are of similar standard and distance to the IT University and the city is easily manageable by bike and/or public transport.
-Prices vary between 3000-4500 DKK.
+Most of the student residences are single rooms and the prices vary between 3000-4500 DKK.
+Furthermore we have access to a limited number of student residences for couples.
+The prices vary between 5100 DDK to 5400 DDK for these rooms.
 To apply for housing fill in the following application form and send it to email@example.com:

 You will automatically receive Danish Health Insurance when you are staying in Denmark for a period longer than three months, via the National Danish Security Number (CPR).
 This gives you the right to free medical treatment by doctors and in hospitals.
 Dental treatment and home transportation is not included.
 You must have a third party liability insurance and a home insurance to cover your personal belongings.